-If characters not usable in file names are used in the file name set in the "User Module Properties" dialog box, an error message will be displayed at the same time as the "Save User Module" dialog box.
+If characters not usable in file names are used in the name set in the "Save User Module" dialog box, an error message will be displayed when clicking the [OK] button.
 Delete the unusable characters before saving.

 Editing User Modules